Essential Oils for Dogs

 Using essential oils to calm dogs can be a safe and effective way to naturally alter your pet’s mood.
 Any product or mixture that has relaxing properties can be used as calming oils for dogs.
 Lavender essential oil and frankincense essential oils are particularly pleasant essential oils to calm dogs via diffusion.

 Note that lavender is toxic when applied topically or ingested by your dog, but it has been reported that it is safe to be inhaled via a diffuser.
+You should monitor your pets carefully when applying essential oils either topically or via inhalation.

 You can also use aromatherapy essential oils for anxiety in dogs.
 This may be especially useful for breeds that suffer from stress or tension related conditions.
 With anti-anxiety and stress-relieving properties, lavender and bergamot essential oil are particularly effective essential oils for dog anxiety.